What is the role of the SEWD (Secure Exchanges Watch Dog)?

 Yes, it is perfectly possible to temporarily disable Secure Exchanges in Outlook.
 By default, Secure Exchanges displays a pop-up window when sending an email, allowing you to choose security options.
 If you no longer wish to see this window every ...

-• Send a secure, confidential email from Outlook
+• How do I send a secure, confidential email from Outlook?

 This article explains how to send a secure email with Secure Exchanges in Microsoft Outlook, as well as the options available before sending.
 Prerequisites: Secure Exchanges must be installed and enabled in Outlook.
 When Secure Exchanges is correctly ...